$1.1M grant will help bridge computer science education gap in underserved Alabama communities

 Hargreaves headed to Paris to work the 2024 Paralympic Games in the fall

-Darrell Hargreaves, associate director of recreation facility operations, adjunct with the Kinesiology Department, and gradaute student in the higher education administration program, will work at the Paris 2024 Paralympic Games in the sport of wheelchair basketball in the fall.
+Darrell Hargreaves, associate director of recreation facility operations, adjunct with the Kinesiology Department, and graduate student in the higher education administration program, will work at the Paris 2024 Paralympic Games in the sport of wheelchair basketball in the fall.

 Earlier in the spring, he also worked the 2024 State Finals as well as the Division II 2024 Gulf South Conference Men's Basketball Championship tournament.